Thinking about Life After Penn

 - Remember to make it easy for the person to write and deliver the recommendation and to feel good about you in the process!

-- Every move you make in the job market should be a step towards the goal you want
+- Every move you make in the job market should be a step towards the goal you want or to add to your skillset

-- Do not be afraid to take a risk or change direction
+- Do not be afraid to take a risk or change direction if it is working toward a goal or towards acquiring specific skills or experiences

-- Help more than you are helped
+- Help others more than you are helped

 - Always have an updated resume